-REGISTER TYPE DESCRIPTION Key personnel register This register will identify all key personnel and provide contact details for UPC, GLC, the Project Manager, Site Supervisor, key subcontractors, as well as contact details for relevant roads authorities.
-Incident register The incident register will record all incidents that occur on site, including date and time of the incident, date-stamped photographs of signs and devices in the vicinity of the incident.
-Variations register The purpose of the variations register will be to record any modifications to approved traffic management measures, including reason for the modification, date and time of modification and residual risk.
-Maintenance Log/Register The purpose of maintenance log/register is to record findings of periodic road inspections and road conditions in order to identify required maintenance/repair works Complaints register The complaints register will record any complaints received including party making the complaint, contact details, nature of the complaint, and any follow up actions that have been identified and subsequently taken.
-Consultation register Contact details for key stakeholders who have been consulted during the preparation of the TMP will be recorded in this register.
-An overview of the main issues raised during consultation will also be provided for each of the consultees.
-Vehicle register A register to keep accurate records of the number of over-dimensional and heavy vehicles entering or leaving the site each day for the duration of the project to ensure compliance with Schedule 3 of the Development Consent.
+REGISTER TYPE DESCRIPTION Key personnel register This register will identify all key personnel and provide contact details for ACEN Australia's and each contractors; Project Manager, Site Supervisor, key subcontractors, as well as contact details for relevant roads authorities.
+NES Incident register The NES incident register will record all incidents that occur on site, including date and time of the incident, date-stamped photographs of signs and devices in the vicinity of the incident.
+NES Variations register The purpose of the NES variations register will be to record any modifications to approved traffic management measures, including reason for the modification, date and time of modification and residual risk.
+NES Maintenance Log/Register The purpose of the NES maintenance log/register is to record findings of periodic road inspections and road conditions in order to identify required maintenance/repair works NES Complaints register The NES complaints register will record any complaints received including party making the complaint, contact details, nature of the complaint, and any follow up actions that have been identified and subsequently taken.
+NES Vehicle register The NES vehicle register will keep accurate records of the number of OSOM and heavy vehicles entering or leaving the site each day for the duration of the Project to ensure compliance with Condition 2 of Schedule 3 of the Development Consent.